tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_doxygen.md

 By the way, you don't need to use the wizard.
 You can also just generate Doxygen through a configuration file.
 This is how developers typically run Doxygen builds from a server.

-In contrast to Javadoc, Doxygen also allows you incorporate external files written in Markdown.
+In contrast to Javadoc, Doxygen also allows you to incorporate external files written in Markdown.
 And Doxygen provides a search feature.
 These are two features that Javadoc lacks.

 Doxygen is maintained by a single developer and, like Javadoc, hasn't changed much over the years.
 In my opinion, the interface is highly dated and kind of confusing.